-2. If long-ident is composed of more than one identifier ident.rest, Name Resolution in Expressions proceeds as follows:
+If long-ident is composed of more than one identifier ident.rest, Name Resolution in Expressions proceeds as follows:

-If ident exists as a value in the ExprItems table, then return the result, with rest as the residue.
+1. If ident exists as a value in the ExprItems table, return the result, with rest as the residue.

-Otherwise, consider the following backtracking search:
+2. If ident does not exist as a value in the ExprItems table, perform a backtracking search as follows:

 Consider each division of long-ident into [namespace-or-module-path].ident[.rest], in which the namespace-or-module-path becomes successively longer.